Turkey: 2 dead in explosion in Izmir

 (CNN)Two people were killed in an explosion Thursday near a courthouse in the city of Izmir in western Turkey, the country's state-run Anadolu news agency reports.

-A police officer and a courthouse staff member both died in the attack and five others were wounded, the agency said.
+A police officer and a courthouse staff member died in the attack and five others were wounded, the agency said.

-Police killed two assailants, according to Izmir governor Erol Ayyildiz, who blamed the militant Kurdistan Worker's Party, or PKK, for the attack.
+Police killed two assailants, according to Izmir Gov. Erol Ayyildiz, who blamed the militant Kurdistan Worker's Party, or PKK, for the attack.

 Police had stopped a suspicious vehicle at a checkpoint in front of the courthouse, which led to an armed clash between attackers and security forces, Ayyildiz said.
 During the clash, the attackers "detonated a car bomb as they tried to escape," he told reporters.

-He said that the attackers were armed with Kalashnikov rifles and grenades.
+The attackers were armed with Kalashnikov rifles and grenades, Ayyildiz said.

+Fethi Sekin, a 43-year-old police officer who had worked at the Izmir courthouse for nine years, noticed the attackers and prevented their car from reaching the entry, the state news agency reported.

+He pulled his weapon and chased the attackers as they escaped from the vehicle.
+He killed one of the attackers, but died during the clash, according to Anadolu.

-In the aftermath of the attack, Anadolu initially reported two suspected attackers were killed and a third was at large -- but it's not clear if there is another suspect.
+In the aftermath of the attack, Anadolu initially reported two suspected attackers were killed and a third was at large, but it's not clear if there is another suspect.

 "There might be or there might not be but because of the possibility we are looking for him, and if there is one, he will be caught," Ayyildiz told reporters.